-This week I will be sharing a variety of posts to show awareness of some of the areas of breastfeeding that may not be spoken about as much such as breastfeeding and dads, tandem breastfeeding, breastfeeding a child with SEN or health issues and natural term weaning.
+This week I will be sharing a variety of posts to show awareness of some of the areas of breastfeeding that may not be spoken about as much.
 To start though I will share with you a bit about my own personal breastfeeding journey.

 As I got more and more pregnant the idea of how to feed my baby kept being brought up in every conversation!
-Luke and I decided that I would breastfeed and we would see how it went.
+Luke and I decided that I would have a go at breastfeeding and we would see how it went.
 At this point I had no end goal in sight, although teeth would probably put me off and you know, it’s a bit weird if they are walking and that… oh how my opinions would change!